Dudley Benson: Personal life

 Benson lives in Dunedin with his ex-partner Josh Thomas, who formerly directed the Dunedin Fringe Festival.
 The couple separated in 2021.
 In 2015, the couple's Jack Russell Terrier Rupert received widespread media attention, after going missing and spending 13 nights lost in the Dunedin bush.

+In 2021, Benson was a witness in the criminal trial of Sir James Wallace.

 Benson's former father-in-law is New Zealand artist Nigel Brown.